-- Federal Action: Forest thinning, noxious weed control, and planting of native shrubs with prioritization for high-use deer areas on federal lands. - Current efforts - Improving movement corridors for migratory deer in this area is of such importance that a multi-agency task force consisting of CDFW, Mono County, Mammoth Lakes, Caltrans, Eastern Sierra Land Trust, and BLM are developing a strategy to address the ongoing problem and seeking funds for implementation. - Caltrans has prepared a feasibility study that evaluated methods and concepts to reduce wildlife collisions (Caltrans 2016).
+- Collars are currently in process of purchase.
+Order is for 75 collars with an expected deployment date of spring 2020. - Improving movement corridors for migratory deer in this area is of such importance that a multi-agency task force consisting of CDFW, Mono County, Mammoth Lakes, Caltrans, Eastern Sierra Land Trust, USFWS, and BLM are developing a strategy to address the ongoing problem and seeking funds for implementation. - Caltrans has prepared a feasibility study that evaluated methods and concepts to reduce wildlife collisions (Caltrans 2016).